The Give-Back Factor in India

 The Taj Hotels is India's premier luxury brand, known the world over.
-Alongside its flagship, the Taj Mahal Palace in Mumbai, the brand manages 83 Indian hotels and 16 in other locations around the world.
+Alongside its flagship, the Taj Mahal Palace in Mumbai, the brand manages 83 Indian hotels and 16 in other locations worldwide.
 As luxe as it is, it uses its influence to advance good causes and sustainable initiatives.

 The IHCL reports its social and environmental impacts through the United National Global Compact and Business Responsibility Reporting.
 It runs training programs and provides educational opportunities to disadvantaged youth across India.